IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/apps.md

 * The thermostat can alternatively publish the running mean to the cloud; the dashboard can then get it from there.
 To learn how to communicate with the cloud go [here]{@tutorial cloud}.
+* The thermostat need not use communication plugins like `zmqpubsub`.
+It can use the iecf service directory to find and advertise services, while implementing its own communication protocol.
+To learn how, go [here]{@tutorial service-directory}.

 [1]: http://zeromq.org/
 [2]: http://en.wikipedia.org/wiki/Multicast_DNS